In Honor Of National Margarita Day, Here Are Reviews of My 4 Favorite Margarita Mixes, Just Add Tequila!

-Some people use Cinco de Mayo as a great reason to drink margaritas.
-I’ve always enjoyed tequila and margaritas, even on the 5th of December or June, or September.
+Whether it’s National Margarita Day or just a Tuesday, I always love tequila and margaritas.
 I know that margaritas aren’t that hard to make from scratch, but sometimes it’s just cleaner and easier to buy the mixes and just add your favorite tequila.

 However, not all mixes are created equal.
 Here some favorites of mine that I think you’ll enjoy too.
 All of these work with variety of tequilas and are available at most liquor stores.
 If you are pouring tequila into a mix, you don’t have to buy a $45 bottle of Cabo Wabo, but you should still get something you like.
 I stay away from basic Jose Cuervo at all costs, but that’s just me.